ggerganov/llama.cpp/docs/android.md

 $ curl -L {model-url} -o ~/{model}.gguf
 ```

-Then, if you are not already in the repo directory, `cd` into `llama.cpp` and:
+Then, if you are not already in the repo directory, `cd` into `jarvis.cpp` and:

 ```
-$ ./build/bin/llama-simple -m ~/{model}.gguf -c {context-size} -p "{your-prompt}"
+$ ./build/bin/jarvis-simple -m ~/{model}.gguf -c {context-size} -p "{your-prompt}"
 ```

-Here, we show `llama-simple`, but any of the executables under `examples` should work, in theory.
+Here, we show `jarvis-simple`, but any of the executables under `examples` should work, in theory.
 Be sure to set `context-size` to a reasonable number (say, 4096) to start with; otherwise, memory could spike and kill your terminal.

 To see what it might look like visually, here's an old demo of an interactive session running on a Pixel 5 phone:

 https://user-images.githubusercontent.com/271616/225014776-1d567049-ad71-4ef2-b050-55b0b3b9274c.mp4

 ## Cross-compile using Android NDK
-It's possible to build `llama.cpp` for Android on your host system via CMake and the Android NDK.
+It's possible to build `jarvis.cpp` for Android on your host system via CMake and the Android NDK.
 If you are interested in this path, ensure you already have an environment prepared to cross-compile programs for Android (i.e., install the Android SDK).
 Note that, unlike desktop environments, the Android environment ships with a limited set of native libraries, and so only those libraries are available to CMake when building with the Android NDK (see: https://developer.android.com/ndk/guides/stable_apis.)

-Once you're ready and have cloned `llama.cpp`, invoke the following in the project directory:
+Once you're ready and have cloned `jarvis.cpp`, invoke the following in the project directory:

 ```
 $ cmake \